NeoFoxxo/techconnect/README.md

 # TechConnect

-TechConnect is a tech support platform that utilises matchmaking algorithm to pair a client with the technician best suited to solve their issue.
+TechConnect is a tech support platform that utilises a matchmaking algorithm to pair a client with the technician best suited to solve their issue.

 <br><a href="https://techconnect.d2ict.net" target="_blank"><b>Try Out TechConnect</b></a>